-How many times have you trained really hard for an event and after you have completed it said to yourself ‘I’ll just have a week off to rest and then I’m back to it’.
-This soon turns into ‘I’ll start on Monday’ and before you know it those weeks have turned into months, life has got in the way and your fitness levels have slumped.
+Have you ever trained hard for an event and then thought, ‘I’ll take a week off and get back to it’?
+Soon, ‘I’ll start on Monday’ becomes months, life gets in the way, and your fitness levels have slumped.

 As time off adds up, it becomes more and more difficult to get started again.
 You begrudgingly squeeze yourself into your running bottoms – you no longer need to use the tie string round the waist – and you feel like you’ve failed.

 But remember, you’re not a failure.
 Why wait until Monday?
 You can start again now – here’s how:

 Getting out of the door is the hardest part.
 Pick two or three nights a week to exercise.
 It doesn’t matter what you do, whether it’s walking, swimming, running, cycling, or a fitness class.
 It’s the routine and mindset we are working on here.
 I’d aim for around half an hour to start with.

 Say, for instance, you decide you are going to go out Mon / Wed / Fri and run two miles.
 Hey, you may not even manage to run the full two miles – who cares?
 You’re out there and you are doing it.
 Stick to it and you will get there.

 Once you are into your routine see how you feel and increase your distances/time from there.
 It could be that you go from run/walking 2 miles to actually running 2 miles three times a week.
 Increase slowly – maybe change 2 of your runs up to 2.5 or 3 miles or add in a weekend run as well.

 Try not to go too far too soon – it increases the risk of injury and injury means you’ll be back to square one and we don’t want that!
 Rest days are also important.